 The Advance Program - Regulated driver has all the features of the Advance Program - Direct Drive, but the final 2 steps are fully regulated.

-The ultimate power level of these 2 highest modes vary depending on the host and emitter, but the following lights typically have the AP-R driver set at 4.5A: P60, P60+Solarforce, Convoy S2+, M1 and C8.
+The ultimate power level of these 2 highest modes vary depending on the host and emitter, but the following lights typically have the AP-R driver set at 4.9A: P60, P60+Solarforce, Convoy S2+.
+For the M1 and C8, the max current is set for 4.56A.
 While the L2 can be built with the AP-R driver, the L2's high mass and huge battery capacity is perfectly happy running the AP- Direct Drive.

 There are several situations where this fully regulated driver is the best choice:

 Emitter Restrictions: The Nichia emitters can safely be used with the AP-Regulated driver in a single emitter setup.
 A single Nichia emitter should not be used with a Direct Drive Driver.
 This also applies to any emitter with a very low forward voltage, such as the Cree XPL2 emitters.

 Triples: If you've had experience with a triple emitter light, you know heat can be an issue... even with thermal control.
 A triple mounted in a small host such as the S2+ will get hotter faster than the thermal regulation can handle.
 That's why I recommend not using step 24 in a triple or only using it for very short periods.
 With the AP-R driver, a triple can have regulation in all modes and in addition, the thermal regulation has no problem managing the heat.
 Although, the AP-R driver will not reach the very high initial outputs of a direct drive triple, it will deliver more light after the first minute of run time.